Impulsx/Pickits/README.md

 unidentified_chaos_recipe.ipd - For unidentified chaos recipe..
 Inlcudes all reworks

-[CURRENT] League Section will be found at bottom of Pickit to edit as you desire
+[INSERT CURRENT] League Section will be found at bottom of Pickit to edit as you desire

 :finnadie:
 _____________